Endurance races

 Rolex has supported what was then called the Daytona 3-Hour Continental since its inception in 1962.
 The brand, which has been the competition’s Title Sponsor since 1992, presents the winners with a Rolex Cosmograph Daytona.

-Although the Rolex 24 At DAYTONA is not part of the WEC, it is one of the three most demanding races on the endurance calendar, along with the 24 Hours of Le Mans and the 12 Hours of Sebring.
+Although the Rolex 24 At DAYTONA is not part of the World Endurance Championship, it is one of the three most demanding races on the calendar, the others being the 24 Hours of Le Mans and the 12 Hours of Sebring.

 Daytona Beach